lazy-sunshine/Movie-Love/README.md

  - User could sort movie based on popularity or public vote.
  - Animation is used.
  - It provide compatiblity with tablets and other sizes .
+ - It cached movie details also once loaded from internet.

 ##Licence
 The content of this repository is licensed under a [Creative Commons Attribution License](http://creativecommons.org/licenses/by/3.0/us/)